 Cinnamon, derived from cinnamon bark, is used in traditional Japanese medicine and has an antiviral therapeutic effect on the body when consumed.

 Hearty Chicken Soup With Vegetables & Pearl Barley

 1 x tbsp garlic (minced)

 Pepper to taste

-Pearl Barley: Barley contains eight essential amino acids, acids which are essential in winter to … Eating whole-grain barley, which is low GI, can regulate blood sugar levels for up to 10 hours, helping you stay fuller for longer and warding off Winter hunger pangs!
+Barley contains eight essential amino acids, acids which are essential in winter.
+Eating whole-grain barley, which is low GI, can regulate blood sugar levels for up to 10 hours, helping you stay fuller for longer and warding off Winter hunger pangs!

-Garlic: Garlic has been found to have antibacterial, antiviral and antifungal properties making it an ideal winter addition to your meals.
-Studies also show blood cells process compounds from digested garlic and turn them into the cell messenger hydrogen sulphide (H2S) which relaxes blood vessels and increases blood flow.
-Therefore, eating garlic can reduce the risk of heart disease … however your breath mightn’t thank you!
+Garlic has been found to have antibacterial, antiviral and antifungal properties making it an ideal winter addition to your meals.
+Studies also show blood cells process compounds from digested garlic and turns them into the cell messenger hydrogen sulphide (H2S) which relaxes blood vessels and increases blood flow.
+Therefore, eating garlic can reduce the risk of heart disease.
+However, your breath mightn’t thank you!

-Seared Salmon fillet with Cannellini beans and Fennel
+Seared Salmon Fillet With Cannellini Beans & Fennel

 2 x 150g salmon fillet, skinned

 400g Cannellini beans, cooked